AFRICA

 The CCA also contains an exception to the cartel and anticompetitive contracts prohibitions for provisions of a sale contract that are solely for the protection of the purchaser in respect of the goodwill of the business (section 51(2)(e)).

 It should be noted, however, that the anti-overlap provision does not shield from liability all provisions of a merger agreement; only those "in so far as" they provide for the acquisition, and the goodwill exception is narrowly drafted.
-Accordingly, ancilliary provisions of a merger agreement, such as non-compete clauses, may still raise issues under other sections of the CCA such as section 45 or the cartel laws.
+Accordingly, ancillary provisions of a merger agreement, such as non-compete clauses, may still raise issues under other sections of the CCA such as section 45 or the cartel laws.

 Moreover, anticompetitive conduct that takes place in connection with a merger may be captured by section 45 and other prohibitions in the CCA.
 In particular, merger parties must be careful not to share competitively sensitive information or start integration (e.g. by imposing price or supply conditions on the other party) prior to completion of the merger.
 The ACCC may consider such conduct "gun-jumping" in contravention of the prohibitions on concerted practices, anticompetitive agreements, and/or the per se prohibition of cartel conduct.